Code-Institute-Submissions/Aquarium-Keepers-How-To-Guide/README.md

 Tank setup image obtained from (<a href="https://www.fishkeepingworld.com/55-gallon-fish-tank/">Fishkeepingworld.com</a>)

 Nitrogen cycle image obtained from (<a href="https://66.media.tumblr.com/9435fa395a5c20d70cebcee3bf5a6cc4/tumblr_inline_pavn29HpZg1sezw2m_250.png">Tumblr.com</a>)

+### Acknowledgements

+[Simen Daehlin](https://github.com/Eventyret) For his support and guidance with wireframe

+[Richard Wells](https://github.com/D0nni387) For his guidence during my project

+And thank you to everyone on slack who has provided answers to any questions I've had

+## Disclaimer

 While this is a website for a fictional company, the content text was all written based on facts and own knowledge.